samuelgbrown/BikeLights_Arduino/README.md

 # BikeLights_Arduino

+TODO: Finish the prepare electronics section!
+Make the 2-pin reed switch adapter and the reed switch modules!
+TODO: Upload the model for the 2-pin adapter for the reed switches!
 TODO:  Link to video

 "BikeLights" is a custom-made lighting setup to generate speed-sensitive light patterns on the edge of a bike's wheel.